Occupational Health Nurse

 Certification in occupational health nursing can be achieved via The American Board for Occupational Health Nurses, Inc. To become a certified occupational health nurse, you will first need to be a fully licensed registered nurse with at least 3,000 hours of work experience in the occupational health field within the last five years, or have a graduate level degree in occupational health.
 The last step of this process will be sitting for and passing the certification examination.

 Roles of Occupational health nurses (OHNs) are highly diverse.
 OHNs can be clinicians, educators, case managers, consultants, or corporate managers.
 Some occupational health nurses will choose to remain in hospital settings so as to help develop and implement safety procedures; however, most will find employment outside of typical medical facilities, designing structured security protocols and healthy living guidelines for a wide variety of organizations across the country.
-OHNs might work in a specific office, or they might work on a consulting basis and out of a private practice.
+OHNs might work in a specific office, or they might work on a consulting basis and out of private practice.

 When an employee claims that an illness or injury is work-related, an occupational health nurse (OHN) will investigate the circumstances surrounding the incident.
 They might look at an employee's medical records to determine whether or not the injury or illness could have been caused by a hazard inherent to a particular workplace environment.
 These nurses can also administer drug and alcohol tests and investigate other possible causes of workplace accidents.
 OHNs are often required for workers' compensation and medical insurance claims.
 In particular settings, occupational health nurses will screen new and prospective workers to make sure they're able to perform the duties that a given position requires.